shivannis/xandr-docs-public/xandr-docs/articles/invest/augmented-line-items-ali.md

 ---
 Title : Augmented Line Items (ALI)
-Description : Overview
-The purpose of the Augmented Line Item (ALI) is to streamline a trader's workflow on the Xandr platform.
-It does this by
+Description : The Augmented Line Item (ALI) on Xandr simplifies trader workflows by automating tasks that were previously done manually.
+It enhances features, offers new options, and allows traders to efficiently create buying strategies, optimize budgets, and use customized trading tools to achieve better performance for their clients.
+ALI is designed to streamline processes and reduce daily management efforts, making it a valuable resource for traders on the platform.
 ---

 # Augmented Line Items (ALI)

-Overview
+## Overview

 The purpose of the Augmented Line Item (ALI) is to streamline a trader's workflow on the Xandr platform.
 It does this by enhancing already familiar features while providing new options and settings to support more sophisticated users.
 In addition, the ALI performs various functions in an automated fashion that previously had required tedious manual adjustment and maintenance by traders.
 As a result, ALI allows traders to rapidly create buying strategies on the platform, provides tools that specifically address trader goals while reducing daily management and overhead.

-Advantages of ALI
+## Advantages of ALI

 When using ALI, you have access to a suite of powerful algorithms and tools that help you save time and achieve improved performance against